What is a financial advisor?

 What is the Investment Advisers Act of 1940?

 Investment Advisers Act of 1940 (yes, the law uses the spelling ‘Advisers’ not ‘Advisors’) set rules on what a person or organization must do if they give people advice on how to invest their money.
-The law was meant to protect consumers and make the process of giving financial advice more transparent.
-The first thing it does is define a financial adviser as “any person who, for compensation, engages in the business of advising others” (if you’re interested in reading the actual legislation, you can find it here).
+Indeed, the law aimed to shield consumers and enhance transparency in financial advice.
+It begins by defining a financial adviser as “any person who, for compensation, engages in the business of advising others.”
+If you’re curious about the legislation, you can find it here).

-The Investment Advisers Act of 1940 say that if you do any of the following three things, you must be licenced:
+According to the Investment Advisers Act of 1940, you must be licensed if to do any of the following three things: